Commitment to Diversity

 Brown Dermatology and the Office of Diversity and Multicultural Affairs (ODMA) are proud to sponsor the Diversity in Medicine Visiting Student Scholarship.
 Qualified underrepresented minority (URM) students are selected to receive this scholarship to do an away rotation with the Brown University Department of Dermatology.
 To learn more, please visit our linked webpage.

-This is intended to serve as a safe space for discussion and is co-hosted by BMHA/BSGMA with separate breakout sessions for URM and LGBTQ+ applicants.
+This is intended to serve as a safe space for discussion.
 Both applicants and current residents/fellows are invited to participate.
-Meetings are at 7pm on the first Friday of the month with current schedule as follows: 10/2, 11/6, 12/4, and 1/1.
-Please email Program Director, John Kawaoka, MD, at [email protected] for more information.
+Please see the Diversity Happy Hour flyer below or email Program Director, John Kawaoka, MD, at [email protected] for more information.

 Office of Diversity and Multicultural Affairs (ODMA)